VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

      which, in turn, slows down both data ingestion and querying.
 See [these docs](https://docs.victoriametrics.com/#storage) for details.

-4. If you run cluster version of VictoriaMetrics, then make sure `vminsert` and `vmstorage` components are located in the same network with short network latency between them.
+4. If you run cluster version of VictoriaMetrics, then make sure `vminsert` and `vmstorage` components are located in the same network with small network latency between them.
-   `vminsert` packs incoming data into in-memory packets and sends them to `vmstorage` on-by-one.
+   `vminsert` packs incoming data into batch packets and sends them to `vmstorage` on-by-one.
    It waits until `vmstorage` returns back `ack` response before sending the next packet.
    If the network latency between `vminsert` and `vmstorage` is high (for example, if they run in different datacenters), then this may become limiting factor for data ingestion speed.